 Starting the conversation with your loved ones

-A key part of advanced care planning is communication between you and your family, loved ones and health care providers.
+A key part of advance care planning is communication between you and your family, loved ones and health care providers.
 The better they understand your preferences, the more likely they will be followed.
-You can learn more about how to start the conversation at Advance Care Planning Australia
+You can learn more about how to start the conversation at Advance Care Planning Australia.

 How to Create an Advance Care Plan